mypreview/seo-ready/readme.txt

 == Frequently Asked Questions ==
-= Where do I find the SEO panel for a post or page? = To find the SEO panel for a post/page, in the block editor screen, click the Analytics icon at the top right to open the SEO sidebar.
+= Where do I find the SEO panel for a post or page? = To find the SEO panel for a post/page, in the block editor screen, click the “Analytics” icon at the top right to open the SEO sidebar.

+= Which post types are supported? =
+Any (custom) post type that comes with the new block editor (Gutenberg) support would be able to have access to the SEO panel directly from the edit screen.

+= Which meta tags are supported? =

+* Title
+* Keywords
+* Description
+* Canonical
+* No-index
+* No-follow

+= I don’t see the SEO panel on my edit screen!
+Why is that? = You likely need to enable the REST API for your post type before it will work.
+By default, the REST API parameter turned off when you register a custom post type.
+Therefore, you need to intentionally turn it ON in your code.

+**Note**: The `show_in_rest` option must be set to `true`.

+= How is data privacy (GDPR) being ensured? =
+To ensure the plugin is as privacy focused as possible it:

+* Does not track your usage of the plugin.
+* Does not phone out.
+No data is shared with third parties.
+* Does not add generator comments, or secret comments to your site’s HTML.

 = How do I get help with the plugin? =
 The easiest way to receive support is to “Create a new topic” by visiting Community Forums page [here](https://wordpress.org/support/plugin/seo-ready "SEO Ready Support Forum").